nirazul/scss-mq/README.md

 <!-- TODO -->

 # Credits
-Originally, this library was a fork of [`@dreipol/scss-mq`](https://github.com/dreipol/scss-mq).
+Originally, this library was a fork of [`@dreipol/scss-mq`](https://github.com/dreipol/scss-mq) and implemented [`include-media`](https://github.com/eduardoboucas/include-media).
 <br>
-It is now maintained separately to speed up implementation of features such as the sass module syntax.
+It is now maintained separately and as one package to speed up implementation of features such as the sass module syntax.

 [workflow-image]:https://img.shields.io/github/workflow/status/nirazul/scss-mq/test?style=flat-square
 [workflow-url]:https://github.com/nirazul/scss-mq/actions